What is a Dental Emergency?

 - Adjustments to your denture if makes it difficult to eat comfortably

 Oftentimes it is difficult to ascertain whether your concern falls into the ‘emergency’ category; we encourage you to reach out to us and we’d be happy to help with that determination.
-Drs.
-Hochberg and Diora are available to see our emergency dental patients as soon as possible.
-Our goal is not only to avoid the potential of further damage to your teeth, but also to help ensure that your dental concern does not impact your overall health.
+Dr. Hochberg, Dr. Diora or Dr. To are available to see our emergency dental patients as soon as possible.
+Our goal is not only to avoid the potential of further damage to your teeth but also to help ensure that your dental concern does not impact your overall health.

 In the interim, listed are some recommendations to follow until we are able to see you: